homanhquan1812/Ga-Nam-Cake-Shop/README.md

 1. Managers can't remove any member in Members section.
 2. Both "Remember me" and "Forgot password?" in Login page haven't been implemented.

-# Features that need to be added:
+# Features that need to be added
 1. Middleware.
 2. Responsive Design.